Have you heard of the seven-way jump?

 And that's two!

-Think about factors that will influence the step towards DOING, the so-called facilitating factors (opportunities) and hindering factors (obstacles).
-Think about how you can use opportunities as a motivator and think about actions to reduce or prevent obstacles.
-And if obstacles are insurmountable, you can decide to tackle the improvement point later or not at all.
+Next, consider the factors that will influence the step towards DOING, the so-called facilitating (opportunities) and hindering factors (obstacles).
+Devise actions on how you can use the opportunities as a motivator and devise actions to reduce or prevent obstacles.
+And if obstacles are insurmountable, you can decide to address the point for improvement later or not at all.

 And that's three!